dataluscorp/browser/testing/geckodriver/doc/Flags.md

 #### <code>&#x2D;&#x2D;jsdebugger</code>

-Attach [browser toolbox] debugger when Firefox starts.
+Attach [browser toolbox] debugger when Datalus starts.
 This is useful for debugging [Marionette] internals.

 To be prompted at the start of the test run or between tests,